-One of the most asked questions related to coffee is: What is the best way to store coffee?
-In this article, we will go the best ways to keep the coffee you purchase fresher longer.
-We will also cover what not to do and then end with a few product recommendations for storing your coffee beans.
+One of the most asked questions about coffee is: What is the best way to store coffee?
+This article will review the best ways to keep the coffee you purchase fresher and longer.
+We will also cover what not to do and end with product recommendations for storing coffee beans.

 Buy Fresh

-It needs to be said that no matter how well you store your coffee beans at home if you are buying older coffee, your coffee is not going to be at its best.
-There are many bags of stale coffee that line the shelves of grocery stores.
+It must be said that no matter how well you store your coffee beans at home, if you buy older coffee, your coffee will not be at its best.
+Many bags of stale coffee line grocery store shelves.
 You’ll want to look for a roast date on the bag.
 Even if the bag is vacuum-sealed, time is the enemy.
 If you do not see a roast date, assume it is stale and find another option.

 Here in Seattle, I figured out that my favorite roaster made their fresh coffee delivery to stores on Friday afternoons.
 Guess when I timed my grocery store visit?
 That evening.